Building a Portfolio

 Sample portfolio

-If you switch onto the Advanced Track, we will set up a portfolio website for you, supported by CTL and Columbia University Libraries’ Digital Scholarship office.
+• CTL-supported platform: Once you switch onto the Advanced Track, you can request your own portfolio website, supported by CTL and Columbia University Libraries’ Digital Scholarship office.
 This site is hosted for free while you are at Columbia and for six months after you graduate.
 After then, you can choose to purchase hosting for a moderate monthly fee, export the site and host it elsewhere, or delete it.
 You can choose whether to make the site publicly accessible or password-protected.
 You can customize the URL for your portfolio; otherwise its default URL will be http://yourname.sandbox.library.columbia.edu/.

 Intro to the Teaching Portfolio